-It's scary to have a judge grade something you've made.
+It is scary to have a judge grade something you have made.
 You may be afraid the judges will be looking for mistakes, that they will laugh at you or not believe you.
 These ideas are not true.

-4-H judges grade your project against what a "perfect" exhibit should look like.
-If your exhibit has the same quality as that one, it gets a Blue Ribbon.
+4-H judges grade your project against what a "perfect" exhibit should look like - a "blue rating" exhibit.
+If you exhibit has the same quality as that one, it gets a Blue Ribbon.
 If it needs some improvement to obtain the same quality, the project scores a red rating and gets a Red Ribbon.
-If it needs much improvement to meet the same quality, the project scores a white rating and gets a White Ribbon.
+If it needs much improvement to meet the same quality, the project scores a white rating and gets a white Ribbon.

 The judges are not grading YOU.
-It is the exhibit that gets the blue, red, or white rating and ribbon.
+It is the exhibit that gets the blue, red or white rating and ribbon.
 You are not a "white ribbon kid" just because your exhibit gets a white rating.

-To help the judges grade the exhibit fairly, you will answer questions about the exhibit as it is judged.
+To help the judge grade the exhibit fairly, you will be asked questions about the exhibit as it is judged.
 This is called conference judging.
 It is important to communicate exactly how you made the exhibit to the judges.
 Some questions you may be asked are:

 - What steps did you follow to make the exhibit? - What tools did you use? - What ingredients did you use? - Did you get help from anyone?
-(It's OK if you did.
-Lots of times we need an adult to help us on the hard or dangerous parts.) - What did you learn from the project? - What might you do next year to improve in this project?
+(It is OK if you did.
+We need someone like grandparents to help us on the hard or dangerous parts sometimes.) - What did you learn from the project? - What did you have trouble with in this project? - What might you do next year to improve in this project?

-Even though this public presentation is only with one or two judges and their helpers, think of it as a speech.
+Even though this presentation is only with one judge and their helpers, think of it as a speech.
 Speak clearly and plainly so that the judges can hear you.
-RELAX.
+Relax.
 The judges will not try to trick you.
-The questions help the judges to understand how much you know about the project and what you have learned from the project.
+The questions help the judges to understand how much you know and what you have learned from the project.
 State your answers directly and tell them all that you can to answer the question.
-Don't be afraid to say, "I don't know."
+Do not be afraid to say, "I do not know."
 It is important, as with any form of communication, to be HONEST.